| XS | S | M | L | XL | 2XL | 3XL | |

 The founders of the American experiment were united in their rejection of monarchy and their deep suspicion of unchecked executive power.
 They had lived under kings.
 They knew what it looked like.
 So they built something different — three branches of government, checks and balances, a Constitution that no single person could override.
 They didn't just defeat a king.
 They made kings impossible.

-In the 1790s, when John Adams suggested the president be addressed as "His Highness," he was swiftly mocked as "His Rotundity."
+In 1789, when John Adams suggested the president be addressed as "His Highness," he was swiftly mocked as "His Rotundity."
 The laughter mattered.
 It expressed the conviction that democracy could not survive reverence.

 Two hundred and fifty years later the words are back.
 "No Kings" is America's oldest political slogan — the first note in the American political scale, the country's founding principle before it even had a flag.
 When Americans chant it today they aren't inventing something new.
 They're remembering something old.
 Something the founders fought and died for.
 Something written into the DNA of this republic from the very beginning.